Trump finally faces reality — amid talk of early ouster

-WASHINGTON (AP) — With 13 days left in his term, President Donald Trump finally bent to reality Thursday amid growing talk of trying to force him out early, acknowledging he’ll peacefully leave after Congress affirmed his defeat.
+WASHINGTON (AP) — With 12 days left in his term, President Donald Trump has finally bent to reality amid growing talk of trying to force him out early, acknowledging he’ll peacefully leave after Congress affirmed his defeat.

 “A new administration will be inaugurated on Jan.
 20,” Trump said in the video.
 “My focus now turns to ensuring a smooth, orderly and seamless transition of power.
 This moment calls for healing and reconciliation.”